11 HR Managers Share Their Favorite HR Interview Questions

 Linda Paul, VP, Team Development

-Employee culture, engagement, and retention all benefit from better hiring practices.
-Asking the right questions is fundamental to recruiting top talent that will thrive in your company’s unique work environment.
+Employee culture, engagement, and retention all benefit from better recruiting and hiring practices.
+Asking the right questions during an HR interview is fundamental to recruiting top talent that will thrive in your company’s unique work environment.
+Hopefully these HR pros' favorite interview questions inspired you to think of some of your own.
 Here’s to your interviewing successes!